Fed's escape from crisis holdings could hit dead end

 All of this amounts to the final chapter in the Fed’s unprecedented decision over the last decade to buy some $3.5 trillion in mortgage and Treasury bonds in an effort to boost riskier investments, hiring and economic recovery from recession.
 In a nod to a stronger U.S. economy, the Fed since 2015 has raised interest rates well above zero and, since October of last year, begun shrinking its balance sheet to a more normal but yet-unspecified size.

-The market kink is partly of the Fed’s making.
 With each dollar worth of bonds it has let run off, the so-called excess reserves it requires private banks to hold have become more scarce.
 Meanwhile the Trump administration’s spending boost this year has sucked up dollar liquidity as the government issued more bonds and deposited more at the central bank.

 The result has been a pronounced jump in demand for excess bank reserves, which exploded during the crisis as the Fed ramped up bond-buying, but which have fallen by about $350 billion in the last nine months as it scaled back its portfolio.

 That in turn has threatened to push the Fed’s key rate above a policy band currently set at 1.75 to 2 percent.
-In June, the central bank responded with a short-term fix that probably only delays a longer-term reckoning.
+In June, the central bank responded with a short-term fix that may only delay a longer-term reckoning.

 Some economists are now predicting it will have to stop shedding bonds in one to two years and, when it’s done its post-crisis “balance sheet normalization,” end up with a roughly $3.5-trillion portfolio.